KMArtwork/CSS-Notes/README.md

 ```
 In the example above, we set the value of justify-content to flex-end.
 This will cause all of the flex items to shift to the right side of the flex container.
 Here are some commonly used values for the `justify-content` property:

-+ `flex-start` : all items to be positioned in order starting from the left of the parent container with no extra space between or before them
+- `flex-start` : all items to be positioned in order starting from the left of the parent container with no extra space between or before them
-+`flex-end` : all items will be positioned in order, with the last item starting on the right side of the parent container with no extra space between or before them.
+- `flex-end` : all items will be positioned in order, with the last item starting on the right side of the parent container with no extra space between or before them.
-+`center` : all items will be positioned in order, in the center of the parent container, with no extra space before, between, or after them.
+- `center` : all items will be positioned in order, in the center of the parent container, with no extra space before, between, or after them.
-+`space-around` : items will be positioned with equal space before and after each item, resulting in double the space between elements
+- `space-around` : items will be positioned with equal space before and after each item, resulting in double the space between elements
-+`space-between` : items will be positioned with equal space between them, but no extra space ebfore the first or after the last elements.
+- `space-between` : items will be positioned with equal space between them, but no extra space ebfore the first or after the last elements.

 "No extra space" meaning that margins and borders will be respected, but no more space (than what is specified in the style rules for the particular element) will be added between elements.
 The size of each individual flex item is not changed by this property.